dnewma02/Panuscript/README.md

 ## 5 Usage

+Currently `scripting_interface.py` is the primary way to interact with Panuscript.
+In the future a simple TK gui may be added

 ### Viewing information
 Several functions are provided to view information about the underlying software.
   * `info()` returns shows the version and other relevant information for the ImageMagick, Pandoc and pandoc-citeproc executables.